Michal-D-B/Rock-Paper-Scissors/README.md

 - Add a running score across multiple games.
 - Expand to Rock, Paper, Scissors, Lizard, Spock.
 - Add coloured terminal output.

-## License

-Free to use and modify.
-Add a license of your choice (MIT is a popular option for small projects).